THE FIRST EVER

 Q: Do I need tickets to attend marquee events?
 How do I get a seat at a session?

-Yes, marquee events at the Wheeler Opera House are ticketed and require advance purchase.
+Main stage events will be held at the Wheeler Opera House and purchased tickets will be required for access.
 Seating is offered on a first-come, first-served basis.

-Author talks at the Aspen Community Church and Pitkin County Library are free, but advance registration is required.
+Author talks at the Aspen Community Church and Pitkin County Library will be free, but advance registration is required.
 Seating is offered on a first-come, first-served basis.

 Q: Is parking provided?